heyjianjing/fourier_transform_and_optics/README.md

 * Shifting property of delta function via convolution
 * Scaling of delta function

+`ft_07`
+* Setup for Shah function
+* Definition
+* Poisson summation formulation and Fourier transform of Shah function

 ### Notes on `geometric optics` and `wave optics`

 Source: